 Petra Spies McGillen, Assistant Professor of German at Dartmouth College, works on German literature, media, and culture, ca. 1750 to 1900.
 Her research focuses on the material history of creativity.
 In particular, she explores the impact of different forms and media of notation—from doodles to writers’ notebooks, from lists to databases—on creative writing processes.
-She is currently completing a book manuscript, The Compiler’s Moment: Fontane’s Notebooks and the Fabrication of Literature in the Industrial Age of Print, which was awarded the Modern Language Association’s Aldo and Jeanne Scaglione Prize for the best work in German Studies in 2020, is the first in-depth study of the unpublished notebooks and other paper tools of the great German novelist Theodor Fontane and a new take on the relationship of creativity and literary mass production.
+She is currently completing a book manuscript, The Compiler’s Moment: Fontane and the Manufacture of Literature in the Industrial Age of Print, which was awarded the Modern Language Association’s Aldo and Jeanne Scaglione Prize for the best work in German Studies in 2020, is the first in-depth study of the unpublished notebooks and other paper tools of the great German novelist Theodor Fontane and a new take on the relationship of creativity and literary mass production.
 Her other research and teaching interests include print culture, history of information, and the transnational history of journalism.
 She is currently working on a new book about practices of “everyday fakery” in the American, English, and German nineteenth-century press.
 Petra McGillen holds a Ph.D. in Germanic Languages and Literature from Princeton University (2012).
 Before coming to the United States, she studied Intellectual History at the University of Sussex in England (M.A., 2006) and European Media Studies at Potsdam University in her native Germany (B.A., 2005).

 “You are right – our writing tools take part in the forming of our thoughts.”